clux/modul8/Readme.md

  - **Data Domain**:     I.e. `require('data::datakey')`.
 The data domain is special.
 It is there to allow requiring of data that was passed in through the `data` option to `bake`.
  It does not arise from physical files, and will not show up in the dependency tree.
 It is simply data you have attached deliberately.

+ **Note** that none of these forms requires file extensions explicitly stated, although you can (except for the data domain which has no files).
+ While resolving (on the server), Brownie will try first the name, then try to append .js, finally try to append .coffee.
+If any of these resolve it will be included.
+ Obviously more chance for overlap if you do not use it (e.g. dont keep .js and .coffee versions in the same folder or you will become frustrated fast).

 ## Notes on the data domain
 This is the main entry point for plugins.
 Here are some appropriate things that it is useful for: